lawmurray/Birch/DOCS.md

 Fiber declarations that appear within the body of a class are *member fibers*.
 Their behaviour is analogous to member functions.

-### Constructors
+### Generic parameters

-A class may take parameters.

-Constructor parameters may be passed to a base type and used to initialize other member variables:
+A class declaration may include parameters for generic types that are to be specified when the class is used.
+These are declared using angle brackets in the class declaration:

-    class Derived(a:A:, b:B) < Base(a) {
+    class A<T,U> {
-      c:C(a, b);
-      d:D(a, b);
-      ...
+      // ...
     }

-Parameters of the constructor are also private member variables, and may be used by member functions.

-If the constructor of `Base` is parameterized, the parameters of the constructor are declared as follows:
+When a variable of this type is declared, arguments are specified for the generic types, also using angle brackets:

+    a:A<B,C>;

+These arguments may be of any type.
+A type argument may be restricted to be some specific type or any subtype of it by using a `<=` operator in the declaration:

-    class Base(a:A, b:B) {
+    class A<T <= V, U <= Number> {
-       ...
+      // ..
     }

-A variable of type `Base` should provide arguments for these parameters when declared:

-    o:Base(a, b);

-If the constructor for the class type takes no parameters, the parentheses may be omitted:
+Within the body of the class, the type parameters may be used as though a type themselves:

-    o:Base;

-but this is equivalent to:

-    o:Base();

-### Generics

-### Assignments

-Objects of class type `Base` may be assigned an object of type `Base` or of any type that derives from `Base`.
-For example, if `Derived` derives from `Base`:

-    o1:Base;
-    o2:Derived;

-it is possible to assign `o1 <- o2` but not `o2 <- o1`.

-Such assignments are *by reference*.
-For example, after executing `o1 <- o2`, both `o1` and `o2` point to the same object.

-For other types, it is possible to declare assignments *by value*.
-This is done by including a member operator in the class declaration.
-To permit value assignment of objects of type `A`, for example:

-    class Base {
+    class A<T,U> {
-      operator <- a:A {
-        ...
+      t:T;
+      u:U;

+      function get() -> U {
+        return u;
       }
-      ...
     }

-The body of the operator should update the state of the object for a value assignment from the argument.
-The following assignment would then be valid:

-    o:Base;
+### Initialization parameters

+When an object of a class type is declared, its member variables are initialized according to the initial values given in the class body.
+For the class:

+    class A {
+      b:Integer <- 0;
+      c:Integer;
+    }

+and variable declaration:

     a:A;
-    o <- a;

-### Conversions

-Objects of class type `Derived` may be treated as an object of type `Derived`, or of any base type of `Derived`.
-For example, if `Derived` derives from `Base`, an object of type `Derived` may be passed to a function that expects an argument of type `Base`:
+The member variables of `a` are initialized such that `a.b == 0`, while `a.c` is uninitialized.

+A class can be given initialization parameters, which may be used to initialize any member variables.
+These are given in parentheses (after any generic parameters, if used):

-    function f(o:Base) {
+    class A(d:Integer) {
-       ...
+      b:Integer <- 0;
+      c:Integer <- d;
     }

-    o:Derived;
-    f(o);

-Such conversions are *by reference*.

-For other types, it is possible to declare conversions *by value*.
-This is done by including a member operator in the class declaration.
-To permit value conversion of objects of type `A`, for example:
+Arguments to these parameters must be given when an object of the class type is declared:

+    a:A(1);

+The member variables of `a` are now initialized such that `a.b == 0`, and `a.c == 1`.

+The declarations `a:A;` and `a:A();` are equivalent.

+Initialization arguments can be passed onto the super type if required:

-    class Derived {
+    class A(d:Integer) < B(d) {
+      // ...
+    }

+> **Note** Initialization parameters in Birch play a similar role to initialization lists in C++.

+Initialization parameters are used for simple object construction, such as to set initial values and array sizes.
+They do not allow arbitrary code to be executed upon object construction.
+This is the role of a *constructor*.
+Birch does not, however, have any special language support for constructors.
+Instead, it is idiomatic to use *factory functions*, exploiting the fact that the same name can be used for both a function and a class in the Birch language.

+A factory function is given the same name as the class it is intended to construct:

-      operator -> A {
+    function A(b:B, c:C) -> A {
       a:A;
-        ...
+      // ...
       return a;
     }

+This function is treated as any other---there is nothing special about it---but it is idiomatic that such a function should return an object of the same type as its name, or of a subtype of that type.
+The possibility of returning a subtype makes a factory function slightly more flexible than an ordinary constructor.

+For complex object construction, it can be useful to define a member function within the class that does most of the work, with the factory function simply instantiating the object, then passing its arguments to this function.
+It is idiomatic for such a member function to be given the name `make`.

+### Assignments

+> **Note** Recall that, for basic types, assignment is by value, while for class types, assignment is by reference.

+Objects of class type `A` may be assigned another object of type `A` or an object of any subtype of `A`; i.e. if `a:A` and `b:B` with `A < B`, it is possible to assign `b <- a` but not `a <- b`.

+Such assignments are by reference.
+Objects of class type `A` may be assigned *by value* if an appropriate declaration has been made within the class body.
+To permit assignment of type `C`, for example:

+    class A {
+      operator <- c:C {
+        // ...
+      }
+    }

+The body of the operator should update the state of the object using the argument.
+There is no return value.
+For `a:A` and `c:C`, the assignment `a <- c` would then be valid, even though `C` is not a subtype of `A`.

+### Conversions

+Objects of class type `A` may be implicitly cast to an object of any super type of `A`; i.e. if `a:A` and `b:B` with `A < B`, the object `a` can be implicitly converted to an object of type `B`, as in the following:

+    function f(b:B) {
+      // ...
+    }
+    a:A;
+    f(a);

+Such casts are *by reference*.
+For other types, it is possible to declare implicit conversions *by value*, if an appropriate declaration has been made within the class body.
+To permit conversion to type `C`, for example:

+    class A {
+      operator -> C {
+        c:C;
+        // ...
+        return c;
+      }
       ...
     }

-The body of the operator should construct the object that is the result of the conversion.
-The following conversion would then be valid:
+The body of the operator should construct the object to be returned as the result of the conversion.
+For `a:A` and `c:C`, the following would then be valid, even though `C` is not a super type of `A`

-    function f(a:A) {
+    function f(c:C) {
       // ...
     }

-    o:Derived;
-    f(o);
+    a:A;
+    f(a);

 # Special Topics